Inception: Mercury 2

 How Inception: Mercury 2 compares

-Inception: Mercury 2 ranks #93 of 378 AI models we track for overall intelligence, #85 of 315 for coding, #86 of 289 for agentic tasks.
+Inception: Mercury 2 ranks #105 of 385 AI models we track for overall intelligence, #94 of 293 for agentic tasks.
 Its 128K-token context window is larger than 43% of the models we list.
-At $0.25 per million input tokens it is cheaper than 47% of comparable models.
+At $0.25 per million input tokens it is cheaper than 48% of comparable models.

 About Inception: Mercury 2